Therapeutic Use Exemptions

 - Drug Free Sport NZ: Fax: +64 9 580 0381 or PO Box 17451, Greenlane, Auckland 1546

 9. The athlete and medical professional will be told whether the application has been accepted or rejected.
 The athlete will be told of any conditions including the date of expiry and restrictions on the use of the medication.

-Drug Free Sport endeavours to process TUE applications as quickly as possible and we aim for a two-day turn-around, but you should aim to get a TUE application in as soon as possible
+Drug Free Sport endeavours to process TUE applications as quickly as possible and we aim for a five-day turn-around, but you should aim to get a TUE application in as soon as possible